The Gunpowder Plot*

 thing which determines my sex, just like in most of the sonnets.

-I think I used the poem in one of the plays.
+I think that I may have used the theme of this poem in one of the plays.

 - I LOATHE